5D Smiles Dental Implant Center

 Most offices won’t touch you.

-We’ll tell you why — and when we can.
+I’ll tell you when I can.

 The Question

 But the absolute numbers matter.
 For oral bisphosphonates taken for osteoporosis prevention under 4 years, ONJ risk after a dental implant is roughly 1 in 10,000 — meaningful but very small.
 For IV bisphosphonates at oncology doses (Zometa, Aredia), it’s 1–10%, which is a completely different conversation.
 Lumping both into “you can’t have implants” is lazy medicine.
-We do the work to figure out which category you’re in.
+I figure out which category you’re in before I say a word about surgery.

 When implants are safe